How to Befriend a Reindeer in Alaska

 You know Daisy and Rufus and Jasper and Olive,

-you know Rocky Cupcake and Buttercup,
+You know Rocky Cupcake and Buttercup,

 But do you recall